 Ease of Care: Nonstick gets a top rating for ease of care.

-Note that we do not recommend buying entire sets of nonstick because they wear out so fast, and you don't really need nonstick other than in a skillet (or sauté pan, if that is your preference for frying).
+We do not recommend buying entire sets of nonstick because they wear out so fast, and you don't really need nonstick other than in a skillet (or sauté pan, if that is your preference for frying).

 Value: The Anolon Nouvelle Copper nonstick skillet gets a top rating for value.
 The two-pack 8in./10in. is one of the best buys on the market.